Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 to describe multiple facts about the property, i.e., a semantic network.
     - `OptionalFactAttribute`: It is a subclass of `SemanticFactAttribute`.
-When the property has an attribute `AccessToVariableAttribute` that is set to readable, and therefore a sparql query will be generated to populate the value of the property, then `OptionalFactAttribute` may be dropped in the sparql query in case there are no matching data.
+When the property has an attribute `AccessToVariableAttribute` that is set to readable, and therefore a sparql query will be generated to populate the value of the property, then `OptionalFactAttribute` may be dropped in the sparql query in case there are no matching data. `OptionalFactAttribute` has an additional property called `GroupIndex`, a `byte`.
+    The purpose of `GroupIndex` is to state that a set of `OptionalFactAttribute` are bound together when they use the same value for `GroupIndex`.
+    This information is used to generate the multiple variant of Sparql queries that result from the combinatorial choices related to the `OptionalFactAttribute`.
 - `SemanticDiracVariableAttribute`: It takes one argument that is the name used for a `DrillingSignal` that will be used for the `Value` of this property.
 - `SemanticGaussianVariableAttribute`: It takes two arguments.
 The first one is the name of a `DrillingSignal` used in the semantic facts that is used as the `Mean` value of this property.
 The second argument is the name of a `DrillingSignal` used in the semantic facts and that is used as the `StandardDeviation` value of this property.
+- `SemanticUniformVariableAttribute`: It takes two arguments that are the names of a `DrillingSignal` used in the semantic facts that are used as the `Min` and the `Max` value of this property.
 - `SemanticGeneralDistributionVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to access the `Histogram` value of this property.
 - `AbscissaReferenceAttribute`: It takes one argument of type `CommonProperty.AbscissaReferenceType`.
 It allows to specify